abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 knowledge of good practice places in that area, as there are lots of good teachers up there.

-4\.
-Would you say a bit about the benefits of dwelling in loving-kindness during the dying process?
+Q: Would you say a bit about the benefits of dwelling in loving-kindness during the dying process?
 Both for the caregiver and the person dying.

-The immediate benefit for the person dying is that the mind is not drawn to negative mental states.
+A: The immediate benefit for the person dying is that the mind is not drawn to negative mental states.
 That eases the whole process of dying.
 There is physical ease and the diminution of fear.
 One is able to pass away and let the body go with clarity because it is held within the sphere of